The Greatest Upper Body at Home HIIT Exercises for Women Over 60

 When it comes to equipment, you don’t need much:

-• Dumbbells: If you’re ready to use weights in your workouts, that is great!
-Grab a set of dumbbells that will work for you.
+- Dumbbells/Free Weights: If you’re ready to use weights in your workouts, that’s great!
+Grab a set of dumbbells that work for you.

 Remember, body weight is also resistance.